 The drugs are mainly administered for mood stabilization and control of psychotic episodes.
 The groups of drugs to select from include:

-- Selective serotonin reuptake inhibitors (SSRIs) such as sertraline (Zoloft) and Citalopram (Celexa): They are administered in a once a day dosing and have a safer side effect profile thus are a desirable group of drugs.
+- Selective serotonin reuptake inhibitors (SSRIs) such as sertraline and citalopram: They are administered in a once a day dosing and have a safer side effect profile thus are a desirable group of drugs.
 Common side effects include gastrointestinal upset, sexual dysfunction, and insomnia.
+The antidepressants, TCAs and SSRIs, may also precipitate the manic episode in a patient having depressive phase.

 It is the treatment of choice for mild disease and mainly undertaken in the outpatient setting.
 The forms of psychotherapy include:

-A combination of psychotherapy and pharmacotherapy is considered in the management of bipolar disorder, especially in patients with refractory disease.
+A combination of psychotherapy and pharmacotherapy is often considered in the successful management of bipolar disorder.

 Electroconvulsive therapy (ECT)